 SOME OF OUR ACCOMPLISHMENTS:

-· Ever since we began to keep records in 2012, an annual average of about one hundred ninety shawls has been distributed and almost the same number has been crafted.
+· Ever since we began to keep records in 2012, an annual average of about one hundred eighty-five shawls has been distributed and almost the same number has been crafted.

 · Since 2012, every A.U.C. confirmand has been presented with a shawl.

-· Crafters have made and donated over seventy chemo caps to the Oncology Department at Southlake Regional Health Centre in Newmarket.
+· Crafters have made and donated over ninety chemo caps to the Oncology Department at Southlake Regional Health Centre in Newmarket.

 · At least four other prayer shawl ministries have begun as a result of our example.